-An initial indication of the impact of the directors' gender "between CEOs" is offered by Table 8 (described in Section 6).
-This table shows that during the gap periods women directors were significantly more likely to be active, compared to periods in which the company had a CEO, whereas men directors tended to be less active during the gap periods (the results pertaining to men directors are not significant).
-These findings suggest that in times in which the firm is in particular need of the board's leadership, women directors are keener to step in.
+An initial indication of the impact of the directors' gender "between CEOs" is offered by Table 7 (described in Section 6).
+This table shows that during the gap periods women directors were significantly more likely to be active, compared to periods in which the company had a CEO, whereas, if anything may be said about men directors, they tended to be less active during the gap periods.
+These findings seem to suggest that in times in which the firm is in particular need of the board's leadership, women directors are keener to step in.